 There are a number of reasons that can cause your Minecraft game to freeze on “loading terrain”.
 It could include your internet connection, mods, and other settings.

 It usually appears when trying to connect to the server.
 Your player gets stuck, and you will be unable to join the server.
+Due to this issue, your friends may also have trouble connecting to the Minecraft server.
 In some cases, you can be fortunate to join the server, while other times the game will time out completely.

 How to Fix the “Loading Terrain” Issue on Minecraft: 7 Methods